2. Huang Example

 2.3.3.
 Interventional query

-The interventional query is estimating the causal effect one one variable on another.
+The interventional query estimates the causal effect of one variable on another.
 In this case, we want to estimate the causal effect of \(E\) on \(H\).
-However, \(E\) and \(H\) are confounded through \(\{C, G\}\).
-We need to apply the do-operator
+However, \(E\) and \(H\) are confounded by \(\{C, G\}\).
+We need to apply the do-operator to \(E\) to estimate the causal effect of \(E\) on \(H\).
+(The causal effect of \(E\) on \(H\) is not simply the associational query we performed above.)

 \(P(H=h|\mathrm{do}(E=e))\)

-We do not have to control for both counfounders \(\{C, G\}\), it is sufficient to just control for \(C\) to block backdoor paths from \(E\) to \(H\).
+We do not have to control for both confounders \(\{C, G\}\); it is sufficient to control for \(C\) to block backdoor paths from \(E\) to \(H\).
 Thus, using the backdoor adjustment formula, we can compute the causal effect as follows.

 \(P(H=h|\mathrm{do}(E=e)) = \sum_C P(H=h|E=e, C)P(C)\)